boyter/boyter.org/content/posts/overcoming-fraud-or-how-i-built-my-own-index-for-searchcode.md

 For the record I do not have a PhD in applied search or an real world experience building web indexes.
 I don't even work in the space professionally.
 I can use elastic search pretty well!
 Really I'm just some numb-nut who grew up in Western Sydney (up the riff!) and apparently dreams about flying close to the sun.
 Clearly I have no business writing my own indexer.
 But the nice thing about the internet is you really don't need anyones permission to do a lot of things, and so lets roll up our [flanno](https://www.urbandictionary.com/define.php?term=flanno) sleeves, roll a [durrie](https://www.urbandictionary.com/define.php?term=durrie)* and get coding.
 As such take anything below with a massive grain of salt before you start hurling the internet abuse at me.

-* For the record I don't smoke not ever have
+*NB* For the record I don't smoke

 However before we start lets have a think about our requirements and constraints.
+One thing to consider early on is how to do searches in your index you have two options.
+The first is to allow searches in parallel and the latter is to not.
+However the choice between might not be as simple as you would think.
+It also greatly impacts the design of the system.

+Most would think, of course do it in parallel!
+Process in parallel so that way people wait less.
+But do they?
+As more searches come in the average time for each search goes up.
+Consider the situation that 10 people all search at the same time.
+Lets also assume that each search takes 1 second.
+Given limited resources which is true for most cases it means all 10 searches are shared across the system.
+As such everyone gets 1/10th of the system to search with and end up waiting 10 seconds for a result.

+However consider doing it in serial.
+While all came in at once only one can go first, and that persons search returns in 1 second.
+The second was waiting on the first and their search takes 2 seconds.
+The third takes 3 seconds etc... till the last one who had a 10 second wait.
+Which is the better result?
+I would argue the latter.

+There are a few other advantage to doing your searches in serial.
+You can attempt to consume all the resources you have at your disposal to give a good result, you don't have to worry about memory issues since you should know how much memory you need at any one time.
+As such I am going to make the choice to limit searches in the system to one at a time.

+That decided lets list down the requirements and constraints we have.

 Requirements
- - We have a higher that normal term count per document than web

  - We don't need to support wildcard queries or OR search, AND by default
  - We need to be able to search special characters
  - We want to be able to update quickly as its a write heavy workload
  - We need to support filters on source, language and repository
- - Its a free website, so we can deal with some downtime or inaccruacy
+ - Its a free website, so we can deal with some downtime or inaccuracy
+ - Only one search allowed at at time
+ - We want searches to return in 0.5 seconds so a 500 ms time budget with no cache
+ - Want to embed into searchcode itself to avoid those dreaded network calls

 Constraints

+- We have a higher that normal term count per document than web
  - We want to store the entire index in RAM, cos RAM is cheap yeah?
  - We are using Go so we have to think about the impact of GC
  - We only index terms longer than 3 characters, and trim long ones down to 20 characters

 So there are a few talked about ways to build an index (that I could find).

 Brute Force, not this isn't an index strategy but worth discussing.
 Assuming you can get the entire corpus you are search into RAM it is possible to brute force search.
 Im including it here so I have the advantages and disadvantages, but suffice to say I have about 60 GB of RAM I can use to hold the index, which is nowhere near enough to hold the searchcode corpus.
+That said the problem is pretty brute forcible given enough CPU and RAM.

 Advantages
- - Space efficient!!!!
+ - 100% space efficient (for the index anyway) since there isn't one
  - Easy to query/write
  - Can determine TF easily
+ - Scales (assuming you are prepared to pay)

 Disadvantages
  - Slow... at scale IE not in RAM
  - Harder to scale because gotta duplicate all the data

 Inverted index.
+Pretty much building a map of terms to documents and then intersecting them and ranking.

 Advantages
- - Space efficient
  - Easy to query
  - Does not miss terms
- - Can store TF alongside terms
+ - Can store TF alongside terms making ranking easier

 Disadvantages
- - Harder to do wildcard queries
+ - Harder to do wildcard queries OR use more space for them
- - Hard to update documents and avoid false positives
+ - Hard to update documents and avoid false positives, usually have to rebuild the index or do delta + merge

 Trie EG https://github.com/typesense/typesense which uses Adaptive Radix Tree https://stackoverflow.com/questions/50127290/data-structure-for-fast-full-text-search